 Pace of Progress

-- 3 to 5 years on the undergraduate course and
+- 3 to 5 years on the undergraduate course

-Once you are registered as a student, all access to University resources, your programme and module resources, and email communications, will be via your Aberystwyth University computer account.
+Once you are registered as a student, all access to University resources, programme and module resources, and email communications, will be via your Aberystwyth University computer account.